gsakul21/Bank-API/README.md

 ## Design considerations
 *Replace this: I decided to build X for Y reasons.*

+When approaching the service, I thought about providing the specified functionality but also building the service in a way that it is reliable, scalable and has good performance.
+That is why I constructed it using Spring Boot, a framework that is great for making web services since it aids in abstracting the very granular tasks and allows for implementation of macro level features.
+This would make it very easy to build upon the existing service and add more features since it provides a structure to do so.

+Additionally, while considering the idea of expansion and adaptability, I built the service to follow the flow of a layered design pattern.
+That way, a new feature could be easily integrated if it is broken down into different layers.
+This added a degree of modularity to the service, aiding in that goal.
+This led to me following a very common architecture for RESTful API services: having a controller layer, service layer, and finally a repository layer (if necessary).

+The communication between these layers was done using objects that matched the specific schemas, thus ensuring that input-output was done as per what the service specification file (service.yml) requested making sure that it is reliable and correct performance.
+Additionally, given the modularity and design scheme, this allowed for testing on a much more granular level which also helped in ensuring that it is reliable.

+I also grouped the features in a manner that if there was a need to build out more specific user functionality and would want to implement reconstruction of an account state up to a certain point the structure was there to do so and could be done pretty easily.

+When focusing on storing data, I opted to have two different data stores.
+For the users, I chose to use an in-memory store for faster access and given that it could be much more likely that someone would want to know their current balance more often than their balance at a specific point in time.
+Also, the expansion of that data was not at such a rate that it would require a client-server database just yet.
+Thus the reading and writing would be done very quickly ensuring performance.
+On the other hand, I opted for a more scalable solution when thinking about storing the transactions.
+Given the nature of the service, it was much more likely that this would accumulate much faster and take up more space quicker, as such there needed to be a scalable solution to this.
+I ended up opting for SQLite database since it is self-contained, severless, and transactional allowing it to be easy to setup and deploy while still being persistent, scalable and fast.
+This would mean that even if users are stored in an in-memory object they could be reconstructed using the event storage thus making them persistent in some regard.
+Also, given the way that the project is setup and using Spring Boot, it is very simple to switch solutions given the support Spring Boot provides making it very plug and play.

+Getting a bit more specific, I stored user balances as a map from currencies to make sure that different currency transactions are supported to some extent without fully depending on external context such as conversion rates.
+However, it is still written a way that if there are provided rates than the different amounts for the various currencies stored for the user can be easily converted and stored as a singular value.

 ## Assumptions
 One assumption that I made was that the userId is unique and an identifying element of a User.
 The service is implemented such that trying to perform loads and authorizations with two different users with the same userId would not be possible.
 I also assumed that when a load request is passed in for a user and they don't exist yet they should be automatically generated with an overall balance of 0 to start with.

+On the flip side, I made the assumption that it could be that case that the message id associated with a request to the service is not unique.

 Another assumption made was that event sourcing would be necessary for core functionality of the service.
 As such, the ping feature of the service was not implemented following the pattern.